StrutFit/AndroidSDK/README.md

 # StrutFit Button Android SDK
 SDK for StrutFit Android integration

-This code should be exicuted when a user visits the product display page.
+This code should be executed when a user visits the product display page.

 1. Add it in your root build.gradle at the end of repositories: